 - The Great British Bake Off Coloring Book oh yes, it’s true!

 - So many options, but you get the idea (Cost Plus has a lot of British items)

 Electric Kettle (I have one, but purchased this one for my daughter) I love this kettle, and you’ll find that once you own an electric kettle, you’ll wonder how you managed without it.
 (This gift list can include gifts to yourself, too!) ;)

 Le Creuset 5.5 qt dutch oven (I own this) I use this pot ALL.
 THE.
 TIME.
-It’s a classic and Le Creuset’s customer service can’t be beat (note, this pot is less expensive with the free fry basket than others without).
+It’s a classic and Le Creuset’s customer service can’t be beat.

 Lodge 5 qt dutch oven (I have this) I bought this simply to use for no-knead bread and I recommend it to anyone who loves to bake bread.
 You’ll never buy bread again.
 Here’s my post on Jim Lahey’s No Knead recipe.